Ricci Curvatures on Hermitian manifolds: Abstract

 \section{Abstract}

 In this paper, we introduce the first Aeppli-Chern class for complex manifolds and show that the $(1,1)$- component of the curvature $2$-form of the Levi-Civita connection on the anti-canonical line bundle represents this class.
-We also derive curvature relations on Hermitian manifolds and the background Riemannian manifolds.
+We systematically investigate the relationship between a variety of Ricci curvatures on Hermitian manifolds and the background Riemannian manifolds.
 Moreover, we study non-K\"ahler Calabi-Yau manifolds by using the first Aeppli-Chern class and the Levi-Civita Ricci-flat metrics.
 In particular, we construct explicit Levi-Civita Ricci-flat metrics on Hopf manifolds $\S^{2n-1}\times \S^1$.
 We also construct a smooth family of Gauduchon metrics on a compact Hermitian manifolds such that the metrics are in the same first Aeppli-Chern class, and their first Chern-Ricci curvatures are the same and nonnegative, but their Riemannian scalar curvatures are constant and vary smoothly between negative infinity and a positive number.
-In particular, we show that Hermitian manifolds with nonnegative first Chern class can admit Hermitian metrics with strictly negative Riemannian scalar curvatures.
+In particular, it shows that Hermitian manifolds with nonnegative first Chern class can admit Hermitian metrics with strictly negative Riemannian scalar curvature.

-{ { \dottedcontents{section}[0.8cm]{}{1.8em}{1555pt} \dottedcontents{subsection}[1.70cm]{}{2.7em}{1555pt} }}
+{{ { \dottedcontents{section}[0.8cm]{}{1.8em}{5pt} \dottedcontents{subsection}[1.70cm]{}{2.7em}{5pt} }}